 Oats are known for their ability to soothe the skin.
 Blitz or chop finely to create oatmeal and combine with your favourite moisturiser, body oil or warm water to create a paste and apply to affected areas.
 Or add blitzed oats to your bath to help reduce itchy or red skin.
 Keep in mind if you if are coeliac, find gluten free oats as we absorb 60 – 70% of what we put onto our skin.

 Is a powerful anti-inflammatory and antioxidant that has been used medicinally for over 4000 years for its many health benefits including to help fight colds and flu, reduce the risk of cancer, heart attacks, and strokes.
 Curcumin is the active constituent in turmeric and creates the anti-inflammatory effect that some people may find helpful in reducing psoriasis symptoms.
 You can take turmeric as a supplement pill, a drink such as herbal tea or turmeric latte (an amazing winter warmer!), or simply add to your favourite curry, roasted vegetables or even sprinkle over your morning eggs for an exotic twist!

 This week we are offering you the chance to win our Olive Soothing Cream Cleanser (valued at $29.95) to help cleanse and nourish even the most sensitive skin including people who have eczema and psoriasis.

-- Winner will be announced on Tuesday 13 May (Monday 12th is a public holiday).
+- Winner will be announced on Tuesday 13 May.